 For many years I taught a weekly Bible class to impoverished adults.
 These people were highly skilled in areas of life I did not understand, but most of them had deep difficulty reading with any proficiency.
 I had to find a way to help them read the Bible, and the simple solution I stumbled across was one they quickly grasped—and one that I’ve found has helped me read better myself.

-You can learn this skill, too.
+You can learn this advanced Bible study skill, too.
 It just requires 1) a simple reading practice and 2) a related mindset.

 - Here’s the practice: always remember to scan the headings in your Bible before you read.

 - Here’s the mindset: scan those headings while asking yourself, Why did this particular chunk of text follow this other chunk?
 I’m not talking about why words or sentences follow each other, but why “pericopes”—discrete units of text—come in the order they do.

 This practice and this mindset may be most useful in narratives or Gospels, but they’re relevant all over the Bible.